parvesh666/my-website/README.md

-# pleae download the zip file and then unzip it to access the files
+# please download the zip file and then unzip it to access the files